dorbenit/nextgen-tennis-prediction/README.md

   - XGBoost (best performance overall)

 ---
+## ✅ Model Validation

+To address class imbalance and avoid overfitting, we used:

+- Stratified train-test splits to preserve label distribution.
+- SMOTE applied **only within training folds** using `Pipeline`, to prevent data leakage.
+- GridSearchCV with 5-fold cross-validation for robust hyperparameter tuning.
+- Final evaluation on an untouched test set.

+Despite strong ROC AUC (~0.92), **F1-scores were more modest** due to real-world imbalance.
+This highlights the complexity of predicting rare success (e.g., Grand Slam semi-finalists) and the importance of careful validation beyond accuracy alone.

 ## Key Insights

-- Features such as **Avg Opponent Rank in Wins**, **Height**, and **2nd Serve Performance in Losses** showed the strongest correlation with reaching a Grand Slam semi-final.
+-Features such as Avg Opponent Rank in Wins, Height, and 2nd Serve Performance in Losses showed the strongest association with long-term success (i.e., reaching a Grand Slam semi-final).
-- **XGBoost** yielded the best predictive performance with a **ROC AUC of 0.92**.
-- **Logistic Regression** offered solid results and interpretability, making it useful as a baseline.
-- **Random Forest** underperformed slightly compared to expectations — possibly due to **mild overfitting**.

-   We suspect that the model may be too flexible given the current dataset size and feature space.
-Future work will include regularization, more aggressive hyperparameter tuning, and potentially simpler tree-based ensembles.
+-XGBoost delivered the best performance in terms of ROC AUC (~0.92), indicating strong ability to rank players by potential.

+-However, F1 scores were notably lower and more variable, reflecting the real-world challenge of modeling such an imbalanced and high-variance outcome.

+-Logistic Regression provided interpretable results and served as a reliable baseline, though with lower overall predictive power.

+-Random Forest underperformed slightly, potentially due to overfitting on the limited training data — future work may involve stronger regularization or feature selection.

+-Overall, the validation process highlighted that accuracy alone is insufficient in imbalanced settings, and that precision–recall trade-offs must be carefully considered.

  _Note: Correlation does not imply causation.
 These features are statistically associated with higher future performance but should be investigated further before drawing definitive conclusions._